TAPS Working Group

 previously been used.
 An application ought to explicitly request any

-required or desired properties via the Transport Services API.
+required or desired properties preferred Properties via the Transport Services API.

 4.1.
 Transport Services API Concepts